0J3-2/AutoUserBGs/README.md

 # AutoUserBGs
 Automated version of UserBGs where anyone can add a background almost instantly, without manual approval.

-if there ever will be manual approval, it will be minimal and require one click to aprove.
+if there ever will be manual approval, it will be minimal and require one click to aprove, therefor changing the wait time to under a day for most bgs.

 the backend will be open source